chillylin/wiki4CAS/README.md

 # wiki4CAS
 A wiki for accounting terminologies in China

-Please find the contents via the link to "Wiki".
+Please find the contents in [Wiki](https://github.com/chillylin/wiki4CAS/wiki).

 # Todo